A new report released just last week has ranked Maryland among the states with the strongest laws against drunk driving.

 The Wednesday before Thanksgiving has become a popular drinking holiday, especially among college students going home for Thanksgiving, being commonly referred to as “Drinksgiving” or “Blackout Wednesday” because of the heavy barhopping that occurs.

 Drunk driving is a serious offense with serious consequences and it happens somewhere every day.
 If you or someone you know is facing DUI charges, the most important thing you can do is hire the right attorney.
-Call or contact our experienced Maryland DUI lawyers at Alpert Schreyer, LLC.
+Call or contact our experienced Maryland DUI lawyers at Alpert Schreyer.
 You need someone who understands Maryland DUI law to represent you in court and fight for the best result you can get in your case.
 Don’t wait…call us now at (301) 321-7277 for your FREE consultation.